 Marfeo previously held a variety of managerial roles in finance and operations at within large-scale retail companies Best Buy and the Home Depot.

-A lifelong Rhode Islander, Marfeo is a Onward We Learn alumna and a graduate of the University of Rhode Island with bachelor’s degrees in communications and political science and a Master of Business Administration.
+A lifelong Rhode Islander, Marfeo is a College Crusade alumna and a graduate of the University of Rhode Island with bachelor’s degrees in communications and political science and a Master of Business Administration.
 She regularly volunteers through the BCBSRI Blue Angel Community program.